space150/spaceBase/scss/README.md

 </div>
 ~~~

-To exclude the push/pull styles from the compiled stylesheet, change their variables to `false` in `_vars.scss`.
+To exclude the push styles from the compiled stylesheet, change their variables to `false` in `_vars.scss`.
 Because of the weight they add to the file size, it is advisable to do this if you aren't using them.

 See the [style guide](../styleguide.html) for more grid examples.